andrewfowl/rails/README.md

 * Database initialization

 * How to run the test suite
+Run dev with "foreman start -f Procfile.dev"
-Run "rails server" or "rails s"
+Run other with "rails server" or "rails s"

 * Services (job queues, cache servers, search engines, etc.)